bitsblocks/crypto-facts/index.md

 ---

-Nouriel Roubini ([@Nouriel](https://twitter.com/Nouriel)) - Professor at Stern School, NYU, Chairman of Roubini Macro Associates and Co-Founder of Rosa & Roubini, Author of Crisis Economics
+Nouriel Roubini ([@Nouriel](https://twitter.com/Nouriel)) - Professor at Stern School, New York University (NYU), Chairman of Roubini Macro Associates and Co-Founder of Rosa & Roubini, Author of Crisis Economics